vmware-archive/hillview/docs/userManual.md

 ![Specifying log files](generic-log-menu.png)

-* Folder: Folder containing the files to load.

-* File name pattern: A shell expansion pattern that names the files to load.
+* File name pattern(s): File pattern to load the Files from the specified path in the pattern.
+It can include comma seperated file name patterns.
 Multiple files may be loaded on each machine.

 * Log format: The [log format](#232-specifying-rules-for-parsing-logs) of the logs.

+* Start time: Log records prior to this date will be ignored.

+* End time: Log records after this date will be ignored

 #### 2.3.4.
 Reading bookmarked data files